medimarket.com logo

 Physician, medical technology expert, blogger

-If your pelvic floor muscles are still intact but you want to prevent weakness — for example before menopause, alongside regular exercise, or to compensate for sedentary work — Fleur vaginal balls offer a simple daily maintenance option.
+If your pelvic floor muscles are still fine but you want to prevent weakening — for example before menopause, alongside regular sport, or to offset long sitting — the Fleur vaginal ball is a simple daily maintenance option.

-Can be used to complement postpartum pelvic floor recovery — after the 6-week medical check (8 weeks if an episiotomy was performed).
-It does not replace electrostimulation therapy on its own but can help maintain muscle strength between treatments.
-If uterine or bladder prolapse is also present, find detailed guidance in my article on treating uterine prolapse.
+Can be used to support postpartum pelvic floor recovery after the six‑week medical check (eight weeks after episiotomy).
+It cannot replace electrostimulation treatment on its own, but as an adjunct it can help maintain muscle strength between treatments.
+If uterine or bladder prolapse is present, find detailed guidance in my article on treating prolapse.

-If you already use an electrostimulator (Kegel Toner, Perfect PFE, Biolito or evoStim), Fleur vaginal balls can be used on non-treatment days as complementary training.
+If you already use an electrostimulator (Kegel Toner, Perfect PFE, Biolito or evoStim), the Fleur vaginal ball can be used on non‑treatment days as complementary training.
 Active Kegel exercises and passive wearing together may support training effectiveness.

-If you are reluctant to use electrostimulation, Fleur vaginal balls provide a non-electrical alternative.
-Important to know: their effectiveness is limited compared to electrostimulation — if symptoms do not improve, consider re-evaluating stimulator-based treatment.
+If you dislike electrostimulation, the Fleur vaginal ball is a non‑electrical alternative.
+Note: its effectiveness is limited compared with electrostimulation — if symptoms do not improve, reconsider stimulator‑based treatment.

 1